rjmholt/misc/psapi/doc.md

         _runspacePool = runspacePool;
     }

-    public Task<PSDataCollection<PSObject>> RunScriptAsync(string script, CancellationToken cancellationToken)
+    public async Task<PSDataCollection<PSObject>> RunScriptAsync(string script, CancellationToken cancellationToken) {
+        // Create the PowerShell object
+        using (var powershell = PowerShell.Create())
         {
-        // Create the PowerShell object
-        var powershell = PowerShell.Create();
             // Get it to use our runspace pool powershell.RunspacePool = _runspacePool;
             // Link our TAP cancellation token to the PowerShell.Stop() method,
             // so that cancelling this command the .NET way will stop PowerShell running cancellationToken.Register(() => powershell.Stop());

+            try
+            {
-        return powershell
+                return await powershell
                     .AddScript(script)
                     .InvokeAsync()
-            .ContinueWith(psTask =>
-            {
-                // Dispose of PowerShell asynchronously
-                powershell.Dispose();

-                // Collect the results here.
-                // Since .NET expects this to throw when cancelled,
-                // we don't need to bother collecting partial results PSDataCollection<PSObject> results = null;
-                try
-                {
-                    results = psTask.GetAwaiter().GetResult();
+                    .ConfigureAwait(false);
             }
             catch (PipelineStoppedException e)
             {
                 // Convert the PipelineStoppedException into an OperationCanceledException
                 // to conform better to the TAP API expectation throw new OperationCanceledException($"Execution of PowerShell script canceled", e);
             }

-                return results;
-            });
+        }
     }

     // Make sure we dispose of the runspace pool properly